 EARLY EDUCATOR OF THE YEAR AWARD

-This year, the Early Educator of the Year will be honored at the October 2017 VtAEYC conference and will receive $5,000 and all expenses paid to attend the VtAEYC conference as well as one national conference.
+The Early Educator of the Year will be notified in early July and will be honored at the October 2018 VtAEYC conference.
+The winner will receive $5,000 and all expenses paid to attend the VtAEYC conference as well as one national conference.
 The winner’s program will also be awarded $2,500.

-To be eligible for this year’s award, a child care professional must be employed by a licensed center or school with at least four stars in the Vermont STep Ahead Recognition System (STARS).
+To be eligible for this year’s award, a child care professional had to be employed by a licensed center or school with at least four stars in the Vermont STep Ahead Recognition System (STARS).
 Nominees must also have been providing care for at least three years.

 Past honorees include: